silentorb/marloth-story/docs/general/general.md

 #### Rules

-* A narrative should regularly keep details of the story ambiguous to allow multiple viable intrepretaions.
+* A narrative should regularly keep details of the story ambiguous to allow multiple viable interpretations.
 * In such cases, these interpretations should not be intended to be mutually exclusive.
 * When a Marloth narrative uses ambiguity, to some degree all possible interpretations are true at once.
-* Ambiguity in a Marloth narrative should not be used to allow the audience freedom of intrepretation.
+* Ambiguity in a Marloth narrative should not be used to allow the audience freedom of interpretation.
 It's not to be open-ended.
 The purpose of ambiguity here is to layer one possibility on top of the other, forming a [legend](Legend).

 - [Confusion](#Confusion) should be avoided.

 #### Reasons

-* This form of ambiguity adds [dreaminess](Dreamlike).
+* This form of ambiguity adds [dreaminess](#Dreamlike).
-* This form of ambiguity is an efficient way of adding [dense](Brevity) depth.
+* This form of ambiguity is an efficient way of adding [dense](#Brevity) depth.

 #### Confusion